skip to Main Content

 Programmatic Bidding:

 The process of buying and selling media using automated processes and technology.
-It is a more efficient delivery method for the same content that is already being pushed by brand marketers.
+It is a more efficient delivery method for the same content that brand marketers are already pushing.

 Publisher: